bestwebsoft/google-shortlink-wordpress-plugin/readme.txt

 * NEW : Ability to get short links by direct input was added.

 == Upgrade Notice ==

+= V1.4.6 =
+We fixed bug with displaying the list of links.
+We updated all functionality for wordpress 4.2.2.

 = V1.4.5 =
 Plugin optimization is done.
 We updated all functionality for wordpress 4.1.1.